-About Plovdiv - crossroad of history, culture and picturesque nature
+About Plovdiv - a crossroad of history, culture and picturesque nature

-Plovdiv is the second largest city in Bulgaria, located along the sides of the river Maritsa.
-It is very important administrative, economic, commercial, tourism and transportation centre in the country.
+Plovdiv is the second-largest city in Bulgaria, located along the sides of the river Maritsa.
+It is a very important administrative, economic, commercial, tourism and transportation centre in the country.
 It is also the oldest city in Europe and the beginning of its history dates since 4 000 years B.C.

 Plovdiv has a modern vision with an ancient atmosphere which attracts a lot of tourists every day with its cultural and archaeological heritage.
 The International Fair brings also a lot of business travellers.

 In 2011 “The Daily Telegraph” announced Plovdiv as the oldest continuously inhabited city in Europe and 6th in the world.
 In 2012 Plovdiv took 3rd place (following Rome and Athens) in the ranking “Top 10 Most Beautiful Ancient Cities in the World”, and in 2013 became a member of the World Tourism Cities Federation (WTCF).
 And in 2015 "The Lonely Planet" chose Plovdiv as one of the 10 best cities to travel in 2015!

 The city has plenty of attractions and places to visit, the most popular of them is the Ancient city of Plovdiv.